strongloop/strongloop.com2/_posts/2018-01-30-loopback-4-cli-controller.md

   }
 }
 ```
-You can then modify the template to add business logic to these handler functions, or add totally new ones!
+You can then modify the template to add business logic to these handler functions, or add totally new ones.
 Feel free to start the app and play around with it!
 In this example, I grab the existing todos from the sample database and pipe them into [jq](https://stedolan.github.io/jq/) for some pretty formatting.
 ```
 npm start